Chemistry 51 - Fundamentals of Chemistry » Fall 2021 » Chapter 2 Homework

 What did Rutherford conclude about the internal structure of an atom?

-A. Protons and neutrons are present in the nucleus.
+Only neutrons are present in the nucleus.

-B. Protons and electrons are concentrated in the nucleus.
+Only electrons are present in the nucleus.

-C. Electrons and neutrons are concentrated in the nucleus.
+Electrons and neutrons are concentrated in the nucleus.

-D. Only neutrons are present in the nucleus.
+Protons and neutrons are present in the nucleus.

 Question #10